cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 - Be able to connect to internet without needing an extra module
 - Having an easy framework to use to get a prototype up and running quickly

-The ESP32/ESP8266 meets all the criteria with its built-in WIFI functionality and Arduino framework.
+The ESP32/ESP8266 meets all of the requirements thanks to its built-in WIFI functionality and Arduino framework.
-Also, I already some WEMOS D1 Mini Pro boards (ESP8266) bought in bulk in the past, so it was time to use them.
+Also, I had some WEMOS D1 Mini Pro boards (ESP8266) that I had purchased in bulk in the past, and it was time to use them.

 ![ESP32](bustracker_WEMOSD1.jpg){: w="150" h="50"}
 _ESP32_

 ### Screen
-Then to display the next bus stop, a screen was also important.
-It had to be not too small to be able to read quickly the information on it but not too large because I wanted it to be powered through the ESP32 internal voltage regulator.
-The microcontroller should also be able to control it via I2C or SPI.
+The information needed to be displayed on a screen as well.
+It had to be small enough to read the information quickly, but not too big so that it could be powered by the ESP32's internal voltage regulator.
+The microcontroller should be able to control it via I2C or SPI.

-I found two nice candidates for my small budget: a mini 128x64 OLED and a 128x160 TFT screen.
+I found two good options for my limited budget: a mini 128x64 OLED and a 128x160 TFT screen.

 ![128x64 OLED screen](bustracker_OLED.jpg){: w="150" h="50"}
 _128x64 OLED screen_
 ![128x160 TFT screen](bustracker_TFT.jpg){: w="150" h="50"}
 _128x160 TFT screen_

-While the OLED screen was smaller, I thought the better contrast could help to see the screen from a little further.
+While the OLED screen was smaller, I hoped that the higher contrast would allow me to see it from a greater distance.
-Because I couldn't make a decision I just bought the two to try them, and finally went for the TFT display.
+Because I couldn't decide, I bought both to try them out and eventually chose the TFT display.

 ### Button
-A button was required to interact with the screen and to switch it off when not used.
-Because I wanted to have as few components as possible, I used only one rotary encoder with a push button.
-This way, I was able to navigate through the menu by rotating the encoder and validate my choice by pressing it.
+A button was required to interact with the screen and turn it off when not in use.
+Because I wanted to use as few components as possible, I only used one rotary encoder with a push button.
+I was able to navigate the menu by rotating the encoder and then validate my selection by pressing it.

 ![Rotary encoder button](bustracker_BUTTON.jpg){: w="150" h="50"}
 _Rotary encoder button_

 ### Bonus
-I thought another nice functionality, will be to play a small ringtone when it is time to go to work.
-So I also added a piezo speaker to my shopping list.
+I thought another useful feature would be to play a small ringtone when it's time to go to work.
+So, I added a piezo speaker to my shopping list.

 ## Writing the code
-As I said previously, the goal of this project was to have a working prototype quickly.
-Because a lot of Arduino library was already available for the screen and the rotary encoder, I chose to develop the ESP32 software with the Arduino framework.
+As I previously stated, the goal of this project was to quickly develop a working prototype.
+Because a large number of Arduino libraries were already available for the screen and rotary encoder, I chose to create the ESP32 software using the Arduino framework.

-I separated each functionality in its class to improve the code readability :
+To improve code readability, I separated each functionality into its respective class :
-- **Controller** : Decode signal from the rotary encoder and create callback for user events (button pressed, rotated, ...).
+- **Controller** : Decode rotary encoder signals and generate callbacks for user events (button pressed, rotated, etc.).
-- **Display** : Communicate with the TFT display and update the graphical interface.
+- **Display** : Communicate with the TFT display and update its graphical interface.
-- **TimeTable** : Connect to a WIFI network and perform HTTP request to get the bus real-time information.
+- **TimeTable** : Connect to a WIFI network and perform HTTP request to obtain the bus real-time information.
-- **Alarm** : Play sound effects for the graphical interface and the alarm thanks to the piezo speaker.
+- **Alarm** : Using the piezo speaker, play sound effects for both the graphical interface and the alarm.

-Each class exposes an initialization function called during setup and a tick function (updating internal state) called from the main loop.
+Each class has an initialization function called during setup and a tick function (which updates internal state) called from the main loop.

 > The code is available on Github here : [https://github.com/Fantomos/BusTracker/tree/main](https://github.com/Fantomos/BusTracker/tree/main).
 {: .prompt-tip }